-Professional color grading has become one of the most essential qualities of high end commercial visual work in modern culture.
+Professional color grading has become one of the most essential qualities of high end commercial visual photography work in modern culture.
 Without the "look", images drown in an abyss of visual communication.
 Art directors, photographers, agencies and brands are all chasing it, trying to connect with a market segment who already understands the vocabulary of an existing visual trend.

 The question is, as artists how do we achieve these looks?
 It certainly doesn't happen in camera, so we have to understand color grading in post which can take years to master.
-Which is great, we should all be working toward a better understanding of color grading in post.
+Which is great, we should all be working toward a better understanding of color grading in post-production.

 But sometimes in this industry, we need to get the job done yesterday.